urbanware-org/salomon/compile/README.md

 You could also merge the script files (the way it is done in `compile.sh`) without compiling them to avoid using `source`, but the code will become a mess then.

 As mentioned above, this was a test and not meant for productive use.
-Furthermore, there is no guarantee, that the compiled version works properly.
+Furthermore, there is no guarantee that the compiled version works properly.

 In short, compiling *Salomon* is useless, but the script shows how it can be done.